 See Customizing queries.

 When adding metrics to your query, you can choose to make them color-encoded by clicking the icon.
 If you add a metric as color-encoded, the difference in results will be shown in a color gradient.
 For example if you are using a blue to red gradient, your highest values will be red, lowest blue, and middle varying shades of purple.

 Comparison lines can be enabled as an addition to datatips.
 When a user hovers over a data point, a dashed line will connect the different metrics' results for the data point's attribute value.
 For some visualizations, comparison lines will highlight the difference between the data point and the highest result.

-The Dashboard Builder is the primary location for constructing, customizing, and sharing your dashboards.
+Dashboard Builder is the primary location for creating, customizing, and sharing dashboards.
 The Dashboard Builder is automatically launched whenever an editor or admin selects to edit a dashboard.
 You can make all of your changes to a dashboard in the Dashboard Builder, then share it with viewer groups.
-See Getting started with dashboards for more information.

-Datatips or tooltips can be added to your query to show any additional information about your results.
+Datatips (sometimes known as tooltips) can be added to your query to show any additional information about your results.
 Datatips appear in a text box whenever a viewer hovers over a data point.
-You can enter custom information for the datatip to display or add a metric as a datatip to show a metric's results only in the text box. .
+You can enter custom information for the datatip to display or add a metric as a datatip to show a metric's results only in the text box.

 Data structure menu

 Date range calculated metric